 Fat-soluble vitamins: Vitamin K absorption in the gut is greatly reduced when taken with other fat-soluble vitamins such as vitamin D and E.

-Magnesium and Calcium: it is advised not to take these mineral supplements together as they may compete with each other for absorption.
+Magnesium and Calcium: It is advised not to take these mineral supplements together as they may compete with each other for absorption.
 Thus, you can give some intervals of about two for these supplements.

 Vitamin C and Iron: Taking both supplements at the same time can be beneficial as vitamin C has been observed to improve iron absorption from plant foods.

 Magnesium and vitamin D: Magnesium is important for the absorption of vitamin D and the breakdown of vitamin D in the liver and kidneys.
+If a person is deficient in magnesium, it becomes very difficult to realize the health benefits of adequate Vitamin D3.

-Omega-3 and vitamin E: these two nutrients are to be taken together as they help to deal with heart disease and keep the cholesterol levels in check.
+Omega-3 and vitamin E: These two nutrients are to be taken together as they help to deal with heart disease and keep the cholesterol levels in check.
+Fish oil and vitamin E share many similar or complementary physiological functions, so taking them together offers several health benefits.
+Together they help control your body's inflammation levels, and both supplements help fight inflammation.

 Sources: